Kristoff Reese Grosfeld

 Profile

-Kristoff Reese Grosfeld, ThM ’22, is a PhD student in the department of theology at Princeton Theological Seminary.
-His main area of interest is in the intersection of dogmatic and moral theology focusing particularly on how our doctrines of God and Christology can spur human action in the realm of the political.
-Because he is a Filipino American, he is interested also in the uses of doctrine and how certain aspects of our doctrine of God, such as omnipotence and providence, can be liberative for everyday Filipinos.
-Reese’s other research interests include Christian ethics, moral formation, Asian American theology, theology of Karl Barth, and the theology of St. Augustine of Hippo.
-He holds a BA in Spanish studies and theology from Fordham University, an MDiv from Gordon-Conwell Theological Seminary, and a ThM in systematic theology from Princeton Theological Seminary.
+Kristoff Reese Grosfeld, ThM ’22, is a PhD candidate in Theology, Ethics, and Politics at Princeton Seminary.
+His main area of interest is in the intersection of dogmatic and moral theology focusing on how doctrines spur human action.
+His dissertation in particular studies the human response to divine action through the lens of aesthetics in the theologies of Karl Barth and Hans Urs von Balthasar.
+Reese’s other areas of interest are moral formation, Asian American theology, the doctrine of providence, Christology, and the theology of Augustine of Hippo.
+He holds a BA in Spanish studies and theology from Fordham University, an MDiv from Gordon-Conwell Theological Seminary, and a ThM in systematic theology from Princeton Seminary.

 Select Publication